IBM-Bluemix-Docs/node/logging.md

 ```
 {: codeblock}

-By default, the Log Level is set to `INFO`, and can be overridden by the application's **LOG_LEVEL** environment variable.
+By default, the Log Level is set to `OFF` so that it can safely be used in libraries, but can be overridden by the application's **LOG_LEVEL** environment variable.
 {: tip}

 ## Next Steps